AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 * Do not have write and update permissions on /apps location (Forms-user group does not have write and update permission on /apps location).

 * Before uploading a theme created on Experience Manager 6.5 Forms or previous versions to a Cloud Service instance, manually change the client library location to <?>.
 You can make the change on your Experience Manager 6.5 Forms or previous versions instance.
 Also, change the name of the category.
 If the name is not changed, an error `theme with same category name exists` might occur.
-When you change the category name, it does not impact the adaptive forms that use the theme.
+When you change the category name, it does not impact the Adaptive Forms that use the theme.

 ### Downloading a theme {#downloading-a-theme}